mana/manasource-doc/index.md

  * Report them in our [Bug tracker](bugtracker.html)
  * [How to make good use of our bug tracker](mantis_workflow.html)

- * For what is being worked on, see the [Roadmaps of the bugtrackers](bugtracker.html)
+ * For what is being worked on, see the [bug tracker](bugtracker.html) or talk with the developers
  * Technical concepts and documentation needing reviews, see [Requests for Comments](requests_for_comments.html)

 #####  Development conventions